sstsimulator/sst-docs/docs/core/unitalgebra/constructor.md

 UnitAlgebra();
 ```

 Create a new UnitAlgebra.
 The string passed to the constructor should include both the value and the units, for example, `3s`.
+A space between the value and units is optional.
 If the default constructor is used, [UnitAlgebra::init()](init) must be called to initialize the object.

 ## Parameters
 * **val** (std::string) value.
 The format must be `<NUMBER>?<UNITS>` where: